Short Questions

 Rest:

-A body is said to be at rest, if it does not change its position with respect to its surroundings.
+A body is said to be at rest if it does not change its position concerning its surroundings.

 Motion:

-A body is said to be at rest, if it changes its position with respect to its surroundings.
+A body is said to be at rest if it changes its position concerning its surroundings.

 The state of rest or motion of a body is relative.
-For example, a passenger sitting in a moving bus is at rest because he/she is not changing his/her position with respect to the other passengers or objects in the bus but to an observer outside the bus the passengers the objects inside the bus are in motion
+For example, a passenger sitting in a moving bus is at rest because he/she is not changing his/her position concerning the other passengers or objects in the bus but to an observer outside the bus the passengers and the objects inside the bus are in motion

 Circular motion: